veechs/Bagshui-Tmog/Readme.md

    <sup>*These are all **wrong**:*
     × `Bagshui-Tmog-main\Bagshui-Tmog.toc`
     × `Bagshui-Tmog\Bagshui-Tmog\Bagshui-Tmog.toc`
     × `Bagshui-Tmog\Bagshui-Tmog-main\Bagshui-Tmog.toc`
    </sup>

 # Credits

-Thanks to Otari90 for creating Tmog to handle all the heavy lifting of dealing with the Turtle WoW transmog API.
+Thanks to Otari90 for creating Tmog.